SevarJafarli/Webscraper/README.md

 # Webscraper - project for OOP class

-## a Webscraper project created with Python, Selenium and BeautifulSoup
+## Webscraper project created with Python, Selenium and BeautifulSoup

 ## Table of contents